 In the U.S. the Mark II comes with a small standard grip and many would prefer something more substantial.
 Canon has an enhanced grip that easily attaches with two tiny hex screws.

-They are certainly very affordable and will protect your screen from scratches, smudges, and fingerprints.
-The modern ones have a smooth glass-like surface and don't interfere with your viewing of the LCD screen.
+Screen protectors are certainly very affordable and will protect your screen from scratches, smudges, and fingerprints.
+The better ones have a smooth glass-like surface and don't interfere with your viewing of the LCD screen at all.

 Another pricey one, but an accessory that literally opens up an entire new world of photography opportunities.

 With such a valuable camera, you need a professionally designed, waterproof case for sure.

 If you liked this article on Canon G1X Mark II accessories please share it with a friend.

 One of the free "accessories" worth using is the Powershot G1X Mark II Manual-User Guide, downloadable from a variety of sites, including the Canon Camera Geek site.
 Have a blast!

 This is a business website for me and this page may contain affiliate links that help me pay for this site.
 Please review the affiliate statement at the very bottom of this page before you buy any product that I recommend.